Updated: Nov 28, 2022

 Employees are harassed and intimidated by management or coworkers

-HR or employer does nothing or encourages the harassment
+HR or the employer does nothing or encourages the harassment

 Relocating an employee to a different office or store makes it more challenging to get to work